-While we now establish the different drift terms, it is important to note, that even if only a \textit{virtual drift} occurs (i.e., no change in the true regression function $\mu^{\dagger}(\mathbf{X})$), there can still be an actual change in the performance of the estimator of the regression function (i.e., the model $\hat{\mu}(\mathbf{X})$).
-This is because the model $\hat{\mu}(\mathbf{X})$ may not be trained on a sufficiently rich data set and thus may not generalize well.
+While we now established the different drift terms, it is important to note, that even if only a \textit{virtual drift} occurs, i.e., no change in the true regression function $\mu(\mathbf{X})$, there can still be an actual change in the performance of the estimator of the regression function, i.e., the estimated model $\hat{\mu}(\mathbf{X})$.
+This is because the model $\hat{\mu}(\mathbf{X})$ may not be trained on a sufficiently rich dataset and thus may not generalize well.
 If the exposure of new data increases in regions where the model performs poorly, its performance will degrade.
-While insufficient data coverage is an important issue, in the following theoretical section we focus on \textit{real concept drift} and therefore assume that the model is trained on a sufficiently large data set. \\ \\
+While insufficient data coverage is an important issue, in the following theoretical section we focus on \textit{real concept drift}, and assume that the model is trained on a sufficiently rich dataset.

 \textbf{Real Concept Drift Types}: There are typically 4 types of reasons distinguished for \textit{real concept drift} discussed in the literature.
-These are \textit{sudden or abrupt drift}, \textit{gradual drift}, \textit{incremental drift}, and \textit{recurrent drift} (see \cite{lu_learning_2019} for a comprehensive overview and visualization).
-In this manuscript, we focus on the first three types of drift. \\ \\
+These are \textit{sudden or abrupt drift}, \textit{gradual drift}, \textit{incremental drift}, and \textit{recurrent drift}; see \cite{lu_learning_2019} for a comprehensive overview and visualization.
+In this manuscript, we focus on the first three types of drift.